prominenceai/deepstream-services-library/README.md

 ![](/Images/under-construction.png)

-DSL is best described as _"the NVIDIA DeepStream Reference Application, [deepstream-app](https://docs.nvidia.com/metropolis/deepstream/dev-guide/index.html#page/DeepStream_Development_Guide%2Fdeepstream_app_architecture.html), re-imagined (and redeveloped) as a static library of ondemand DeepStream pipeline services"._
+DSL is best described as _"all the functionality of the NVIDIA DeepStream Reference Application, [deepstream-app](https://docs.nvidia.com/metropolis/deepstream/dev-guide/index.html#page/DeepStream_Development_Guide%2Fdeepstream_app_architecture.html), re-imagined as a static library of on-demand DeepStream pipeline services"._

 Written in C++ 11, DSL is built on the NVIDA® [DeepStream SDK](https://developer.nvidia.com/deepstream-sdk), _"A complete streaming analytics toolkit for AI-based video and image understanding, as well as multi-sensor processing."_,